codepath/android_guides/Working-with-the-ImageView.md

         // ...
 }
 ```

-See [this gist](https://gist.github.com/nesquena/3885707fd3773c09f1bb) for the full source code of this scaler utility class.

 In other cases, you may want to determine the device height or width in order to resize the image accordingly.
 Copy this [DeviceDimensionsHelper.java](https://gist.github.com/nesquena/318b6930aac3a56f96a4) utility class to `DeviceDimensionsHelper.java` in your project and use anywhere that you have a context to determine the screen dimensions: